Are you selling a car privately in QLD registered or unregistered? Learn if you need a roadworthy or safety certificate and what paperwork is needed.

 Yes, you do.
 Trailers (including caravans) with an aggregate trailer mass (ATM) between 750kg and 3,500kg

-If you want to save time, money and headaches call Mobile Roadworthy Brisbane to get connected with the closest inspector to the suburb or area where the vehicle is located.
+If you want to save time, money and headaches get a mobile roadworthy service.
 This makes getting a safety certificate much more convenient for you.

-If you are issued with a handwritten safety certificate, the hard copy (shown in the picture) needs to be displayed on the vehicle.
+If you are issued a handwritten safety certificate, the hard copy (shown in the picture) must be displayed on the vehicle.

 If the safety certificate was issued electronically it does not need to be displayed but shown to the buyer, transport or police officer if requested.

-How Long Does A Safety Certificate Last In Qld?
+How Long Does a Roadworthy Certificate Last in Queensland

 - Private Sellers 2 months or 2,000 km whichever comes first at the time of issue